souzatharsis/souzatharsis.github.io/index.md

 I am a Ph.D.
 Candidate at [University College London](http://www.ucl.ac.uk/) in the [Department of Computer Science](http://www.cs.ucl.ac.uk/).
 I'm part of the Research Group in [Financial Computing and Analytics](http://fincomp.cs.ucl.ac.uk/).

+I Work as Postgraduate Teaching Assistant in Modules of the Masters in Business Analytics, Financial Computing, Financial Risk Management and Computer Science.
+Academic interest in Quantitative Finance, Statistical Computing, Data Science, Machine Learning, Complex Systems.
+Thesis on the Financial Markets Impact of News, Social Media and Online Data.

 Some of my current research is listed in on [this page](/Research/).
 My teaching experience is listed [here](/Teaching/).